 Why I use a Salad Spinner

-My salad spinner has become my best tool friends this year.
+My salad spinner has become my best tool friend this year.
 After washing greens of any kind, I throw them in for a spin.
 It removes so much excess water that I can’t remove by simply shaking.
-It also helps decrease the time things need to lay out and drain before throwing them onto my dehydrator trays.
+It also helps decrease the time things need to layout and drain before throwing them onto my dehydrator trays.

 *Alternatively, you can strip the leaves from the fresh stems and place them on silicone dehydrator sheets (fruit leather sheets) if you prefer.
 You can then cover them with another sheet to keep them from flying around during drying time.
 You can also use parchment paper (aka baking paper) if you do not have the dehydrator sheets.